shreyansh05s/mdl-image/README.md

 ### VIT

-To train a ViT model on CIFAR100, we can run the following:
+To train a ViT model on CIFAR100, we can run the following(also referred to as the VIT-ADAM experiment):

 ```bash
 python train.py --model vit --batch-size 32 --epochs 5 --lr 0.01 --optimizer adam --scheduler step